Melapress/wp-security-audit-log/readme.txt

 > <strong>Free and Premium Support</strong><br>
 >
-> WP White Security provides support for WP Security Audit Log plugin on the WordPress forums for free, though please note that it is free support hence it is not always possible to answer all questions on a timely manner, although we do try.
+> WP White Security provides support for the WP Security Audit Log plugin on the WordPress forums for free.
+Since it is free support it is not always possible to answer all questions on a timely manner, although we do try our best.
+>
 > Premium world-class support is available via email to anyone who purchases any of the [Premium Add-Ons](http://www.wpsecurityauditlog.com/plugin-extensions/) listed below:
+>
 >* [All Add-Ons Package](https://www.wpsecurityauditlog.com/extensions/all-add-ons-60-off/)
 >* [Email Notifications](http://www.wpsecurityauditlog.com/extensions/wordpress-email-notifications-add-on/)
 >* [Users Sessions Management](http://www.wpsecurityauditlog.com/extensions/user-sessions-management-wp-security-audit-log/)